Management Guide for Consortia

 Article IV: Financial Management of Consortia

 The annual period for paying membership dues must be clearly identified in the Membership agreement based on calendar (January 1 – December 31) or fiscal (July 1 – June 30) year, and must be the same for all members.
 Members joining at times other than those outlined in the standard Membership Agreement and at membership levels defined by NC State will be charged prorated dues for the incomplete first year.
 Billing is done 30 days prior to the start date of each membership year.
 It is the responsibility of the Consortium Director to ensure the timely payment of membership dues as work within the Consortium is dependent on their collection.
 The Consortium Director should encourage industrial members to pay their annual dues at the beginning of each year of membership as a lump sum.
 Should special payment arrangements for one particular member be requested, this must be discussed with the Coordinator and will be reviewed on a case-by-case basis.
-Funding to Consortium via Membership Agreements and Amendments to them must be processed in accordance with routine University procedures for proposal submission (via PINS/RADAR) with request to be routed to the Coordinator.
+Funding to Consortium via Membership Agreements and Amendments to them must be processed in accordance with routine University procedures for proposal submission (via PINS/RED) with request to be routed to the Coordinator.

 Annual membership dues must be deposited in a pooled (termed “various industries”) account.
 This prime account is used as a “holding” account for membership dues.
 These membership dues are then utilized to fund individual Core projects, the Consortium’s administrative budget (if necessary) and future encumbrances (e.g., planned procurement of large-scale instrumentation for the benefit of membership projects, etc.).
 A clear breakdown of how membership dues will be allocated should be noted in the minutes of the Consortium annual IAB meeting.